SLDGroup/NN_Mass/README.md

-Offical code for 'How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?'
+Official code for 'How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?'
 (CVPR 2021) [ArXiv link](https://arxiv.org/pdf/1910.00780.pdf)

 # Usage
 - For all kinds of models in the model_zoo: